imgly/background-removal-js/packages/web/README.md

 ### Custom Asset Serving

-Currently, the wasm and onnx neural networks are served via unpkg.
+The wasm and onnx neural networks are hosted by IMG.LY by default.
 For production use, we advise you to host them yourself.
 Therefore, copy all .wasm and .onnx files to your public path `$PUBLIC_PATH` and reconfigure the library.

 ```shell
 npm i @imgly/background-removal-data